 This briefing looks at estimates of public spending and revenues in UK countries and regions.Jump to full report >>

-The ONS has, for the second time, estimated how much the UK public sector spends for the benefit of each UK country and region and how much tax and other revenues are raised from each.
+The Office for National Statistics (ONS) has, for the third time, estimated how much the UK public sector spends for the benefit of each UK country and region and how much tax and other revenues are raised from each.

 The difference between spending and revenue is the area’s net fiscal balance.
 In this Library briefing:

-In 2016/17, spending per person was highest in Northern Ireland, Scotland and London.
-Spending per person was lowest in East of England, South East and East Midlands.
+In 2017/18, spending per person was highest in Northern Ireland, Scotland and London.
+Spending per person was lowest in East of England, East Midlands and South East.

 Income tax, VAT and National Insurance contributions (NICs) are the three most significant revenue raisers in each country and region.